-We know, however, that everyone has to take a first MOT at some point.
-That’s why we’ve put together this guide on everything you need to bear in mind when taking your vehicle in for its annual check-up.
+We know, however, that everyone must take a first MOT at some point, so we put together this guide on everything you need to bear in mind when taking your vehicle in for its annual check-up.

 Previous 5 entries | Page 1 of 2 | Next 5 entries

 - Thinking about scrapping a car this Christmas?

 - Can I sell my car without the log book?

 - Basic Car Maintenance: How to change your car battery yourself

 - The best small cars to buy second-hand